-Condition and Criteria: The City failed to identify and report \$504,746 in federal financial and non-financial assistance received from another community during 2014 on the original Schedule of Expenditures of Federal Awards (SEFA) that was previously issued.
+Condition and Criteria: The City failed to identify and report \$504,746 in federal financial and non-financial assistance received from another community during 2014 on the original Schedule of Expenditures of Federal Awards (SEFA).
 The receipt of federally funded equipment, materials or supplies that are paid for by another agency are considered to be non-financial assistance that is required to be reported on the SEFA.